 With a B-1 visa, you should receive a period of stay of up to one year.
 If you receive a shorter period, or if your volunteer program will last longer than the authorized stay noted in your passport, you can later submit an application later (Form I-539), with filing fee and supporting documents, to U.S. Citizenship and Immigration Services to extend your stay.

 You will need to provide an updated letter from the organization, similar to the one you used to apply for the visa, copies of your passport (including the photo and visa pages), I-94 Departure Record (which you can obtain at the CBP website), and evidence of how you are supporting yourself while in the United States without working here for pay.

 You may request extensions in periods of up to six months.
 Based on USCIS's published guidelines, the possibility exists that this agency might take a more restrictive approach than the State Department does, and grant extensions only if you're volunteering for a religious organization.

 If you are a citizen of a designated country (see below) and plan to complete your volunteer activities in 90 days or less, you might be able to travel to the U.S. without a visa, under the Visa Waiver Program.
-You simply need to complete the ESTA (Electronic System for Travel Authorization) online registration, and board your flight.
+You simply need to complete the ESTA (Electronic System for Travel Authorization) online registration, then board your flight.
 The above requirements still apply, and you will need to have the same letter that is required for someone applying for a B-1 visa.
 The Customs and Border Protection officer at the airport in the U.S. might ask to see this letter before allowing you to enter the United States.

 If you use the Visa Waiver Program, you may not extend your stay in the United States beyond the initial 90 days.
 It also is not recommended to enter the U.S. for 90 days, travel to your home country, and immediately try to return for another 90 days.
 Attempting to do so could result in the Customs and Border Protection officer refusing your entry and requiring you to obtain a visa.